smyoung88/DA_G2_Final_Project/Deliverable 1/README.md

 ## GitHub

 ### Communication Protocols
-- Main communicaiton used for this project is via a private Slack channel
+- Main communicaiton used for this project is via private Slack channel
 - Live video meetings are utilized every Tuesday and Thursday for four weeks
 - Individual working files were created for each team member
-- Individual branches were created for each team member while working in respecive personal files for added layer of file protection
+- Individual branches were created for each team member while working in respective personal files for added layer of file protection

 ### Individual Branches
 - TaylorBranch